 Some believe that the start of a new year is the perfect time to reinvent ourselves.
-You may want to become more organized and reduce the stress causing clutter in your life or you may want to work less and focus more on your family.
-Both of these are amazing resolutions but what will create happiness and productivity for YOU?
-It is truly a difficult feat to make significant changes outwardly if you feel a hot mess on the inside.
+You may want to become more organized and reduce the stress-causing clutter in your life, or you may want to work less and focus more on your family.
+Both of these are amazing resolutions, but what will create happiness and productivity for YOU?
+It is tough to make significant changes outwardly if you feel a hot mess on the inside.
 I have come across a few resolutions to help pave the road for increased happiness we all desire.
-With this

-Ken Blanchard, the author of “The One Minute Manager” suggests that we start each day slowly.
+Ken Blanchard, the author of “The One Minute Manager,” suggests that we slowly start each day.
 Create your intention at the start of every day.
 Before checking emails or hitting the gym, sit quietly in thought.
 Write in a notebook every day, “Today is about…” and then complete your sentence.
 This may get the day started on the right foot… with a good direction.

 No Power Hour